The Report of the Conference on the School of Foreign Service

 The most pained reaction of all, however,

-came on February 25, 1969, when a group of SFS alumni
+came on February 25, 1969, when groups of SFS alumni

-themselves the "Save Our School Emergency Committee"
+calling themselves the "Save Our School Emergency Committee"

 compiled and disseminated a flyer entitled